Max Green (musician): Falling in Reverse (2014)

 Green adds: “Reuniting with longtime friend Ronnie Radke in his band Falling in Reverse feels nothing but right at this time in my life.
-I look to forward to playing shows and creating memories together again with him and his amazing band of bros.”
+I look forward to playing shows and creating memories together again with him and his amazing band of bros.”

 On June 11, 2014, the band covered the Green Day song, "She's A Rebel", for a Kerrang! tribute album.

 On October 6, 2014, a month before the Black Mass tour with Black Veil Brides started, it was announced that Green had left the band due to personal issues unrelated to the band.